What’s the best Nikon camera on the market?

-You are in the market for a new Nikon camera.
-Two questions are likely top-of-mind: which is the best Nikon camera and how much is this going to cost me?
+The better question is what is the best Nikon camera for you!
+You are in the market for a new model.
+Two questions are likely top-of-mind: which are the best Nikon cameras and how much is this going to cost me?
 Follow along as I break down some considerations for finding your next new camera!

 We purchase cars, clothes, shoes and other goods largely based on how those goods will be used.
 So too, should it be with buying a new camera.
-When choosing the best Nikon camera, the first question you need to ask yourself is what will I use this for?
+When choosing one of the best Nikon DSLRs, the first question you need to ask yourself is what will I use this for?

 Best for snapshots of your children, family or events, or for personal use or on social media.
 They are small, lightweight and easy to tuck in a pocket and are fully automated.
 Just smile and snap away!

 As does Sony, Olympus, Pentax and some others.
-But the big two, the Coke and Pepsi of the photography world, are Nikon and Canon.
+But these are the big two, the Coke and Pepsi of the photography world.
 Which one is better is largely a matter of personal preference.
 You really won’t go wrong with either brand.

-I’m Team Nikon simply because my camera at my day-job was a Nikon and I didn’t want to learn a new system when I replaced my 35mm film camera.
+I’m Team Nikon simply because my model at my day-job was one and I didn’t want to learn a new system when I replaced my 35mm film camera.
 I love my Nikons and have found them to be high quality, durable and capable of producing an amazing image.

 Crop-sensors vs. Full Frame

-It is not a specific make or model of camera that makes you a professional photographer.
+It is not a specific make or model that makes you a professional photographer.
 It is your understanding and use of exposure, posing and all the other elements of photography that sets your work apart.
-The camera is just a tool.
+It’s just a tool.

 When folks talk about a semi-professional camera, however, they are generally referring to a crop-sensor camera.
 Nikon calls these DX cameras.
 The term professional cameras usually means a full-frame camera, called FX by Nikon.